laserengineer/laserengineer.github.io/_posts/2021-01-10-Actor-Learn-8.md

 <span style="color: Cyan">The reason for Actro.Chat Window Model (Top nested Actor, splitting User Interfaces and the business Logic.
 No need to recode the functionality when UI changes, only functions related to front panel controls and indicators are needed.
 All the hard work can remain the same in a completely different UI actor  ) </span>

-<span style="color: Cyan">The reason for Actor.Chat Room Controller (User control layer and UI Abstraction Layer)</span>
+<span style="color: Cyan">The reason for Actor.Chat Room Controller is reserved for future update (User control layer and UI Abstraction Layer)</span>

 <span style="color: Cyan">The reason for Actro.Chat Window Panel.UI (Concrete UI Implementation, could be modified separately updated in the future)</span>